laraXgram/laraxgram.github.io/src/master/conversations.md

 <a name="validating-answers"></a>
 ### Validating Answers

-Attach [validation rules](/v4/validation) to a question with `validate`.
-When an answer fails, the conversation re-asks the same question (up to the allowed number of attempts) and fires the `onInvalid` hook.
+Attach [validation rules](/master/validation) to a question with `validate`.
+When an answer fails, the conversation explains why (see [retry messages](#retry-messages)), asks the same question again — up to the allowed number of attempts — and fires the `onInvalid` hook.
 You may pass custom messages as the second argument:

 ```php
 $questioner->ask('How old are you?')